A Simple And Timeless Way To Trade The S&P 500 Successfully, Part 2

 |Pts. at Index Close

 |Pts.
-At 200- Day MA
+At 200-day MA

 |All years